Super can be complicated, especially when you’re starting out. Here are some answers to the questions we hear most.

 The Balanced (MySuper) option has a proven track record and is designed to provide a strong long-term net benefit to members.
 If you would like to choose to invest your super money differently, you can do so via MemberOnline, or by filling out an Investment choice form.

-Your insurance premiums are paid from your super contributions before they are taxed – this makes them great value for money, plus you don’t feel the impact on your take-home pay.
+Your insurance fees are paid from your super contributions before they are taxed - this makes them great value for money, plus you don't feel the impact on your take-home pay.

-Of course, if you’d like something different to our default arrangement, it’s easy to change or cancel your cover in MemberOnline.
+Of course, if you’d like something different to standard cover, it’s easy to tailor (if eligible) or cancel your cover in MemberOnline, or by completing and returning the relevant form.

 CareSuper members pay an administration fee to cover the administrative and operational costs of the Trustee.
 For more information, please read Fees and other costs.